mkbabb/parse-that/docs/tranches/B/NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md

 ## Exact next boundary

-Do not create a prototype until the committed SHA of this source packet is the sole dispatch input and a fresh absent root has been assigned.
+Do not create a prototype until a fresh independent audit accepts N1-A1, its committed SHA is the sole dispatch input, and the still-absent root is assigned.

 Then execute only in this order:

+1. fresh independent source audit of the N1-A1 manifest, strict schema, gold controls, 48 hostile dispositions, external trust boundary, and absent root;
-1. exactly one N-IETM Luna xhigh greenfield prototype against accepted and rebuilt M2 plus the semantic-law envelope, using the frozen generic/Value/standards suites;
+2. only after acceptance, exactly one N-IETM Luna xhigh greenfield prototype against accepted and rebuilt M2 plus the semantic-law envelope, using the frozen generic/Value/standards suites;
-2. fresh Sol xhigh hostile critique of the immutable N-IETM root;
+3. fresh Sol xhigh hostile critique of the immutable N-IETM root;
-3. owner agglomeration; and
+4. owner agglomeration; and
-4. stop.
+5. stop.
 N-DNF, N-WRR, and N-GLL remain NO-GO until a later explicit owner authority resolves their born-RED predicates.

 An interrupted root freezes permanently.
 A correction uses a new absent root.